stephenmussel/redux-feedback-app/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thanks to [Prime Digital Academy](http://primeacademy.io) and my wife and our do Laurel for their continued support and patience as I created this app.
+Thanks to [Prime Digital Academy](http://primeacademy.io) and my wife and our dog Laurel for their continued support and patience as I created this app.

 * [Google](http://www.google.com)
 * [Markdown](https://www.markdownguide.org/basic-syntax/)